-Nadine Laguette: inspiring and well-inspired
+Nadine Laguette: Inspiring and Well-Inspired

 With his young team specializing in inflammatory immune mechanisms at the Institute of Molecular Genetics in Montpellier (IGMM), Nadine Laguette has achieved one success after another.
 Over the past ten years, she has made several key discoveries and secured no fewer than three prestigious European Research Council (ERC) grants.
-In late 2022, she received the Cancer Prize from the Simone and Cino Del Duca Foundation of the Institut de France.
+In late 2022, she received the Cancer Research Prize from the Simone and Cino Del Duca Foundation of the Institut de France.

 Zebrafish

-The scientist then developed an innovative approach combining research on single cells with observations in live animals.“For example, we worked with zebrafish, which have the advantage of being transparent, allowing us to directly observe the recruitment of immune cells at the tumor site.”The result: the team demonstrated that severe inflammation contributes to more effective tumor control, as immune cells accumulate in the inflamed area (2016).
-Acute inflammation is emerging as a serious avenue for application in immunotherapy.
-Nadine Laguette then successfully launched a new ERC Proof of Concept grant and two preclinical programs“to bring fundamental findings to the patient.”
+The scientist then developed an innovative approach combining research on single cells with observations of live animals.“For example, we worked with zebrafish, which are useful because they are transparent, allowing us to directly observe the recruitment of immune cells to a tumor.”As a result, the team demonstrated that severe inflammation contributes to more effective tumor control, as immune cells accumulate in the inflamed area (2016).
+Acute inflammation has emerged as a promising avenue for application in immunotherapy.
+Nadine Laguette then successfully launched a new ERC Proof of Concept grant and two preclinical development programs“to translate fundamental findings into clinical applications for patients.”

 Mauritius